DevMountain/iOS-Public/Afternoon Projects/Unit 3 - Networking/Day 1/README.md

 ### Summary

-Create a function that we'll call in several places to reload the tableview on the main thread after `fetchPosts` is called and the completion closure runs.
+Create a function that we'll call in several places to reload the table view on the main thread after `fetchPosts` is called and the completion closure runs.

 ### Instructions

 * Create a function called `reloadTableView`.
-In this function you will want to reload the tableview.
+In this function, you will want to reload the tableview.
 Make sure you run this on the `main` thread.

 * Add this function to the closure of any `fetchPosts` function called in the `PostListViewController`